cchen156/Learning-to-See-in-the-Dark/README.md

 ## Questions
-If you have addtional questions after reading the FAQ, please email to cchen156@illinois.edu.
+If you have additional questions after reading the FAQ, please email to cchen156@illinois.edu.